 We promised to stay in touch.
 But after a few months, we failed.
 Despite it all, I was still a kid.
 But I thought of her every day and believed that I’d never love anyone again.
 I remember wondering if a day would ever pass during which she wouldn’t drop into my thoughts, if only for a second.
 And she did, for years, every time I saw the arc of a seagull or took a walk through Recreation Park, past the statue on the top of the hill, or smelled a clove cigarette.
 Much changed over the years, but into my twenties, Oriel was still in me.
 Deeply.

 Years later, in the Spring of 1989, while walking home from the Ladbroke Grove tube station in London, I finally decided to give her a ring.
-I’d moved to London a few months earlier, landed a job at a West Kensington pub and had been thinking for some time that this was the closest, physically, I’d been to Oriel since the early 1980s.
+I’d moved to London a few months earlier, landed a job at a West Kensington pub, and had been thinking for some time that this was the closest, physically, I’d been to Oriel since the early 1980s.
 Why not give her a ring?
-The day Oriel left, she gave me a piece of paper with her phone number and I’d transferred it from wallet to subsequent wallet over the years.
+The day Oriel left, she gave me a piece of paper with her phone number, and I’d transferred it from one wallet to the next over the years.
 There was a phone booth outside a small grocery store near my flat.
-I went upstairs and emptied the pilfered pint glass that I’d been filling with pound coins on my dresser, took out her number and sat on the edge of the bed wondering if I should really do it after all.
+I went upstairs and emptied the pilfered pint glass that I’d been filling with pound coins on my dresser, took out her number, and sat on the edge of the bed, wondering if I should really do it after all.
 What if she’d forgotten me?
-We hadn’t spoken in nearly 7 years.
+We hadn’t spoken in nearly seven years.